Histoplasmosis is acquired by inhaling spores of the fungus.

 Progressive disseminated histoplasmosis requires treatment.
 If the infection is severe, amphotericin B is given intravenously, followed by itraconazole, given by mouth.
 If the infection is mild, itraconazole is used alone.

 If people with AIDS develop histoplasmosis, they may need to take an antifungal drug, usually itraconazole, for the rest of their life.
-However, they may be able to stop the antifungal drug treatment if their CD4 count (the number of one type of white blood cell) increases and stays high enough for at least 6 months.
+However, they may be able to stop the antifungal drug treatment after 1 year if their CD4 count CD4 count Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+HIV is transmitted... read more (the number of one type of white blood cell that decrease when AIDS is uncontrolled) increases to 150 or more cells per microliter of blood.

 In chronic cavitary histoplasmosis, itraconazole or, for more serious infections, amphotericin B may eliminate the fungus.
 However, treatment cannot reverse the destruction caused by the infection.
-Thus, most people continue to have breathing problems, similar to those caused by chronic obstructive pulmonary disease.
+Thus, most people continue to have breathing problems, similar to those caused by chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
+Cigarette... read more .
 Therefore, treatment should begin as soon as possible to limit lung damage.